parmstro/AutomatingContentManagement/testcontent/jboss-standalone/README.md

 - Requires Ansible 2.9 or newer
 - Expects CentOS/RHEL 7 or 8 hosts

-The purpose of this fork is specifically to provide sample applications for a demonstration environment implementing a wide variety of Red Hat software in integrated deployment.
+This section is designed for use as a demonstration tool for Automated Content Management with Satellite and Ansible Automation Platform.
+The plays get called after initial content publishing from Satellite to test the new content and images.

+e.g. "These playbooks test the deployment our company standard image with our release version of our departmental standard JBoss 7.4 EAP content as a standalone server"

 This group of plays and roles is designed to deploy any of the WildFly.org sample applications to a Standalone JBoss server implementation.
+Non-sensitive variables are stored in main.yml in the groups directory under group_vars.
+If you require sensitive variables, store them in an encrypted vault.yml file.
+You will need to create your own vault.yml files The standard used throughout is that vaulted variables are preceded by vault_ and should be reproduced in your vault.yml file and then referenced in the variable files controlling the plays.

-The role currently deploys a JBoss 7.3 installation from RPM.
-This requires that you have the rpm content hosted locally in repositories or are using the Red Hat repos on cdn.redhat.com or a Satellite server and have a subscription to access them.
+The code deploys a JBoss 7.4 standalone installation from RPM.
+This project requires that you have the rpm content hosted in a Satellite server and have a subscription to access them.
 Other deployment methods are possible with minor modifications.

-** How to Use
+### How to Use

-These plays can be used on a standalone ansible control node or integrated with Red Hat Ansible Automation Platform (Tower).
+This project is included as part of a group of test applications for use with a Red Hat Ansible Automation Platform Controller as part of the Automating Content Management repo.
+The inventory is defined on the controller.

 If running using a standalone control node or local system edit the inventory to specify the FQDNs of your target machines.
 Edit the group_vars/all file